 This management's discussion and analysis ("MD&A") should be read in conjunction with the audited financial statements for the years ended December 31, 2021 and 2020 for Alaris Equity Partners Income Trust ("Alaris" or the "Trust").
 The Trust's consolidated financial statements and the notes thereto have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and are recorded in Canadian dollars.
 Certain dollar amounts in the MD&A have been rounded to the nearest thousands of dollars.
 This MD&A contains forward-looking statements that are not historical in nature and involve risks and uncertainties.
 Forward-looking statements are not guaranteed as to the Alaris future results since there are inherent difficulties in predicting those.
 Accordingly, actual results could differ materially from those expressed or implied in the forward-looking statements.
 See "Forward-Looking Statements" for a discussion of the risks, uncertainties and assumptions relating to those statements.
 Some of the factors that could cause results or events to differ from current expectations include, but are not limited to, the factors described under "Risks and Uncertainty".
-This MD&A also refers to certain Non-GAAP and Other Financial Measures, including EBITDA, Earnings Coverage Ratio, Run Rate Payout Ratio, Actual Payout Ratio, Run Rate Revenue, Run Rate Payout Ratio, Run Rate Revenue, Run Rate Payout Ratio, Run Rate Revenue, Run Rate Cash Flow, IRR, Per Unit amounts and Net Working Capital (collectively, the "Non-GAAP and Other Financial Measures") are financial measures used in this MD&A that are not standard measures under IFRS.
-The Trust's method of calculating the Non-GAAP and Other Financial Measures may not be comparable to similar measures presented by other issuers.

-Partner company names are referred to as follows: LMS Management LP and LMS Reinforcing Steel USA LP (collectively, "LMS"), SCR Mining and Tunneling, LP ("SCR"), Kimco Holdings, LLC ("Kimco"), PF Growth Partners, LLC ("PFGP"), DNT Construction, LLC ("DNT"), Unify Consulting, LLC ("Unify"), Accscient, LLC ("Accscient"), Heritage Restoration, LLC ("Heritage"), Fleet Advantage, LLC ("Fleet"), Body Contour Centers, LLC ("BCC" or "Body Contour Centers"), GWM Holdings, Inc. and its subsidiaries ("GWM"), Amur Financial Group Inc. ("Amur"), Stride Consulting LLC. ("Stride"), Carey Electric Contracting LLC ("Carey Electric"), Edgewater Technical Associates, LLC ("Edgewater"), Falcon Master Holdings LLC, dba FNC Title Service ("FNC"), Brown & Settle Investments, LLC and a subsidiary thereof (collectively, "Brown & Settle"), 3E, LLC ("3E") and Vehicle Leasing Holdings, LLC, dba D&M Leasing ("D&M").
+This MD&A also refers to certain Non-GAAP and Other Financial Measures, including EBITDA, Earnings Coverage Ratio, Run Rate Payout Ratio, Actual Payout Ratio, Run Rate Revenue, Run Rate Cash Flow, IRR, Per Unit amounts and Net Working Capital.
+The terms EBITDA, Earnings Coverage Ratio, Run Rate Payout Ratio, Actual Payout Ratio, Run Rate Revenue, Run Rate Cash Flow, IRR, Per Unit amounts and Net Working Capital (collectively, the "Non-GAAP and Other Financial Measures") are financial measures used in this MD&A that are not standard measures under IFRS.
+The Trust's method of calculating the Non-GAAP and Other Financial Measures may differ from the methods used by other issuers.
+Therefore, the Trust's Non-GAAP and Other Financial Measures may not be comparable to similar measures presented by other issuers.
+Partner company names are referred to as follows: LMS Management LP and LMS Reinforcing Steel USA LP (collectively, "LMS"), SCR Mining and Tunneling, LP ("SCR"), Kimco Holdings, LLC ("Kimco"), PF Growth Partners, LLC ("PFGP"), DNT Construction, LLC ("DNT"), Unify Consulting, LLC ("Unify"), Accescient, LLC ("Accscient"), Heritage Restoration, LLC ("Heritage"), Fleet Advantage, LLC ("Fleet"), Body Contour Centers, LLC ("BCC" or "Body Contour Centers"), GWM Holdings, Inc. and its subsidiaries ("GWM"), Amur Financial Group Inc. ("Amur"), Stride Consulting LLC. ("Stride"), Carey Electric Contracting LLC ("Carey Electric"), Edgewater Technical Associates, LLC ("Edgewater"), Falcon Master Holdings LLC, dba FNC Title Service ("FNC"), Brown & Settle Investments, LLC and a subsidiary thereof (collectively, "Brown & Settle"), 3E, LLC ("3E") and Vehicle Leasing Holdings, LLC, dba D&M Leasing ("D&M").
 Former partner company names are referred to as follows: Federal Resources Supply Company and its subsidiaries ("FED" or "Federal Resources"), ccCommunications LLC ("ccComm"), M-Rhino Holdings LLC, dba Providence Industries ("Providence"), Sandbox Acquisitions, LLC and Sandbox Advertising LP (collectively, "Sandbox") and Sales Benchmark Index LLC ("SBI").
 The Non-GAAP and Other Financial Measures should only be used in conjunction with the Trust's audited consolidated financial statements, excerpts of which are available below, complete versions of these statements are available on SEDAR at www.sedar.com.